 Experience a mountain sunrise with multitalented athlete Caja Schöpf.

-For freeskiiers like Caja Schöpf, the thrill of zooming full-speed down the steep mountain slopes is only the beginning of the ride.
-With the finesse of a pro-skateboarder, Schöpf does death-defying flips, dodges obstacles, and skiis down rails, all atop powdery white mountain snow.
+For freeskiers like Caja Schöpf, the thrill of zooming full-speed down the steep mountain slopes is only the beginning of the ride.
+With the finesse of a pro-skateboarder, Schöpf does death-defying flips, dodges obstacles, and skis down rails, all atop powdery white mountain snow.
 This is freeskiing—a daredevil remake of the classic sport where athletes jump and flip over obstacles.
 For Schöpf, the mountains are truly her playground—not only does she practice near every kind of snow sport, but at lower altitudes, she runs, hikes, and even does yoga, too.
-We followed mulitalented athlete Caja Schöpf and a GLA 220 d from the lush green of Fellhorn, Germany up into the snow park.
+We followed multitalented athlete Caja Schöpf and a GLA 220 d from the lush green of Fellhorn, Germany up into the snow park.
 We experienced the sunrise and learned why freeskiing is more than a sport—it’s a lifestyle.

 GLA 220 d: Fuel consumption combined: 4.4–4.2 l/100 km; combined CO₂ emissions: 115–110 g/km.*

 How did you become an athlete?